chenyichen0420/CBCOJ/README.md

 ### How to use CBCOJ

-You should download three files: CBCOJ_Server.exe, CBCOJ_Front.exe, upx.exe.
+You should download five files: CBCOJ_Server.exe, CBCOJ_Front.exe, upx.exe, config_server.zip, and config_front.zip.

 Put the above three files in the same folder.
 Then run this command below: